TSO-AG/OpenFrontend.Framework/site/content/components/ticker.md

 Things to know when using the ticker component:

-- Only one ticker on the page is supported.
 - Items to be displayed inside the ticker can be passed on initialization, but can also be updated using `ticker.setItems(items)` method.
 - The ticker will be shown/hidden automatically depending on the presence of the items.